 MyKey allows you to program keys with restricted driving modes to promote good driving habits.
-All but one of the keys programmed to the vehicle can be activated with these restricted modes.
+You can use all but one of the keys programmed to your vehicle with these restricted modes.

 Any keys that have not been programmed are referred to as administrator keys or admin keys.
 These can be used to: